melita-pereira/BrewDesk/README.md

    git clone https://github.com/melita-pereira/Cafeshop.git
    ```

-2. Import the project into your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+2. Import the project into your preferred IDE (e.g., IntelliJ IDEA, VSCode).

 3. Create a MySQL database and set up the required tables.